tepkool01/auction_simulation/README.md

 - `/auction` is where the core package is located.
 This includes the models, interfaces, tests, and test data (yes, golang likes their tests adjacent to the code)
   - for the most part, the interesting concrete 'class' is `auction.go`
 - `/auction/model` where the models (bids, item listings, type enums) is located
-- `/artifacts` is the location of a linux and windows binary to run this (additional OSs on request)
+- `/artifacts` is the location of a linux and windows binary to run this (additional OSs on request), as well as the workerpool implementation/template (didn't make it in), and architecture diagrams.

 ## Pre-Requisites
 - Golang installed, currently using: **go 1.14.11** windows/amd64 in Jetbrains Goland IDE
-- A basic understanding of how to install Go, configure your GOPATH, etc is useful
+- A basic understanding of how to install Go, configure your GOPATH, etc, is useful

 ## Installation
 1. Make sure this folder is somewhere under your GOPATH (environment variable)